FAQs

 Many of our manufacturers provide guarantees for their products.
 This varies from manufacturer to manufacturer.

-Maintenance – wooden furniture with an oiled finish
+How do I maintain wooden furniture with an oiled finish?

 Do not use any furniture polishes, sprays, detergents or cleaners on wooden furniture, as this will build up and affect the original finish.
 A slightly damp cloth is sufficient, as is a light duster.
 Only use a mild mix of soap and water to remove grease and dirt.
 Wipe the furniture with a slightly damp cloth and follow with a dry cloth to remove any excess moisture.
 Use a soft, lint-free cloth to gently dust your furniture.
 Use a clean, very slightly damp cloth to remove finger marks, etc.